 Using a shot listing software

-Once you have all the necessary information to create your wedding photographer shot list it’s time to put it all together.
-Doing so can be a lot easier by using a shot listing software.
-We used StudioBinder’s free shot listing app to create our example wedding photographer shot list below.
+Once you have all the necessary information to create your wedding photographer shot list, it’s time to put it all together.
+Doing so can be a lot easier by using software.
+We used StudioBinder’s free shot list software to create our example wedding photographer shot list below, which includes a wide range of wedding photography ideas organized by shot size and shot type.

 Wedding shot list template • Click to view full template

-As you can see from our example wedding day shot list above, there are several categories to consider when thinking of must have shots.
+As you can see from our example wedding day shot list above, there are several categories to consider when considering must-have shots.
 Let’s take a closer look at each.
+Each section below contributes to building a complete wedding photography checklist that ensures nothing gets missed on the big day.

 How to Create a Wedding Shot List